SiliconCoppelia/Coppelia-Deprecated-/README.md

-# Silicon Copéllia
+# Silicon Coppélia
-Silicon Copéllia is a software for making robots response affactively to other agents.
+Silicon Coppélia is a software for making robots response affactively to other agents.
-This project aims to cope with the number produced by Copéllia during the affection/emotion processing process and make Copéllia talks by applying NLP.
+This project aims to cope with the number produced by Coppélia during the affection/emotion processing process and make Coppélia talks by applying NLP.
-**NOTE**: The current version is only executable on MAC

 # Installation
 The project is still in its development phase.
 Source code and README files will be updated periodically